Winterwell Associates Ltd: Standard Terms and Conditions

 7. Specific terms apply to cancellation in the event of a conflict of interest, client insolvency, illegal activities or force majeure.

-8. In the event of cancellation, expenses incurred referred to in this Clause shall be interpreted as including all monies spent on behalf of the Client plus all spending irrevocably committed to on the Client's behalf by Winterwell up to the date of cancellation plus any cancellation charges that may be levied by third party suppliers as a result of the contract cancellation.
+8. In the event of cancellation, expenses incurred shall include all monies spent on behalf of the Client plus all spending irrevocably committed to on the Client's behalf by Winterwell up to the date of cancellation plus any cancellation charges that may be levied by third party suppliers as a result of the contract cancellation.

 1. The Client agrees to be bound by the payment terms stipulated in the contract.